August 26, 2019

-Last month, we compared SMS, email, and Facebook messenger marketing with a quick overview of each channel and basic features.
-Each channel was pretty cool right?
-But, how do you figure out which channel to prioritize?
+When you compare SMS, email, and Facebook messenger marketing, how do you figure out which channel to prioritize?

 Revenue and data.
 Everyone’s a hero when sales are amazing!
 Let’s get to crafting that plan.